 Okay, so you have your Level, now what?
 We go to our salary ranges.
 These ranges are designed to target the 70th percentile of the tech market, meaning we want to be within the top 30% when it comes to cash compensation.
 We build our ranges based on market data purchased from specialized vendors.
 Our salary ranges are reviewed each year so as to fully capture the market movements and our company’s hypergrowth.

-We have one set of salary ranges for each job market we operate in (as of writing this, France, the United States, and the United Kingdom), and one salary range for each distinctive group of functions (we have six ranges at the moment: one for Sales, one for Business Development, one for Client Success, one for Tech, one for Support and Admin, and one for all others).
+We have one set of salary ranges for each job market we operate in (as of writing this, France, the United States, the United Kingdom, and Germany), and one salary range for each distinctive group of functions (we have eight ranges at the moment: Sales, Business Development, Sales Engineering, Client Success, AI/Machine Learning, General Tech, Support/Admin, and Default).

 Each salary range determines how much we offer.
 For example, if you apply for an Account Executive role in the United States and we assess you as a Senior Manager 4.5, you’ll be matched against the US - Sales - 4.5 range.